Skip to content

 NewComputeBench

 AICrossSim/NewComputeBench is a benchmark suite for new compute paradigms (Spiking neural networks, Optical computation, In-Memory computation, etc) via software emulation.
 We aim to predict the scaling law of neural networks trained with new compute paradigms by running small & medium scale experiments and extrapolate the trends we observed.
-NewComputeBench project mainly consists of three parts:
+NewComputeBench project mainly consists of the following steps:

 What's New